biril/backbone-faux-server/README.md

 * `npm install`ing with the `--dev` switch will fail due to node-qunit [quirk](https://github.com/kof/node-qunit/issues/41).
 As a solution, `npm install qunit` before installing other devDependencies.
-* The current version of BFS is tested against BB v1.0.0 and will _not_ work with 0.9.x revisions.
+* The current version of BFS is tested against BB v1.1.2.
+It's generally compatible with 1.x revisions but _not_ 0.9.x revisions.
     ([BFS v0.7.0](https://github.com/biril/backbone-faux-server/tree/v0.7.0) is the last known good version for BB &lt;= v0.9.10).

 License